josmar-crwdstffng/angular/aio/content/guide/user-input.md

 Typing the event object reveals a significant objection to passing the entire DOM event into the method:
 The component has too much awareness of the template details.
-It can't extract information without knowing more than it should about the HTML implementation.
+It cannot extract information without knowing more than it should about the HTML implementation.
 That breaks the separation of concerns between the template \(*what the user sees*\) and the component \(*how the application processes user data*\).

 The next section shows how to use template reference variables to address this problem.

 ## Get user input from a template reference variable

-There's another way to get the user data:
+There is another way to get the user data:
 Use Angular [**template reference variables**](guide/template-reference-variables).
 These variables provide direct access to an element from within the template.
 To declare a template reference variable, precede an identifier with a hash \(or pound\) character \(`#`\).